FRESH ARUGULA LEAVES

 The vitamins, minerals, phytochemicals, and antioxidants packed into every leaf of arugula are certainly a benefit to those healthy eaters who incorporate it into their diet.

 Arugula is a great source of antioxidants and can greatly increase a person’s ORAC value (Oxygen radical absorbance capacity), which is a measurement of antioxidant strength.
 Antioxidants function to maintain a healthy balance of enzyme reactions within cells, while actively seeking out and destroying the disease-causing free radicals that can attack your system.

 Your immune system will also thank you for choosing arugula, because antioxidants work to bolster your defenses against simple illnesses like the common cold as well as more complex afflictions, such as cancer, heart disease, and premature aging.

 Vitamin A is one of the antioxidants mentioned above, and its significant presence in arugula also guarantees “rocket” eaters improved condition of their bones, teeth, eyes, and teeth.

 The flavonoid compounds in all leafy vegetables similar to arugula have been shown to protect against skin, lung, and various oral types of cancer.

-Gradual degradation of neural pathways, like that found in conditions like Alzheimer’s disease, can be slowed down by an increase in Vitamin K in a person’s diet.
-As such a good source for Vitamin K, the consumption of arugula has been cited as a small, yet worthwhile, preventative method of diseases of that type.
+The gradual degradation of neural pathways, like that found in conditions like Alzheimer’s disease, can be slowed down by an increase in Vitamin K in a person’s diet.
+As such a good source of Vitamin K, the consumption of arugula has been cited as a small, yet worthwhile, preventative method of diseases of that type.